Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: Abstract

 For this bijection, we define a family of node-labeled trees called \emph{v-trees}, which can be seen as description trees (see \cite{desc-tree}) of planar maps under a seemingly new recursive decomposition called \emph{one-corner decomposition}.
 We then give direct bijections from v-trees to both planar maps and planar linear normal $\lambda$-terms, thus linking the two families.
 Our bijection is different from that in \cite{planar-lambda}, even after taking the map dual, which sends loopless planar maps to bridgeless planar maps.

 The rest of the article is organized as follows.
 In Section~\ref{sec:prelim}, we introduce the families of $\lambda$-terms and planar maps that will be our subject of study.
 Then we characterize in Section~\ref{sec:chara} the skeletons of planar linear normal $\lambda$-terms with different connectivity conditions.
 Using these characterizations, in Section~\ref{sec:bij-3} we give a bijection from 3-connected planar linear normal $\lambda$-terms to degree trees, which are in bijection with bipartite maps.
 We also study some refined enumerations and the asymptotic distribution of some statistics of the related $\lambda$-terms.
 Using the same approach, in Section~\ref{sec:bij-2}, we define v-trees and relate them bijectively to planar linear normal $\lambda$-terms.
 Then finally, in Section~\ref{sec:map-decomp}, we propose the one-corner decomposition of planar maps, and show that v-trees describe this recursive decomposition.
-We also give a direct bijection between planar maps to v-trees, completing our new bijection between planar maps and planar linear normal $\lambda$-terms.
+We also give a direct bijection between planar maps and v-trees, completing our new bijection between planar maps and planar linear normal $\lambda$-terms.

 \paragraph{Acknowledgment} We thank Katarzyna Grygiel and Guan-Ru Yu for discovering Proposition~\ref{prop:chara-lambda} and for their inspiring discussions.
 We also thank \'Eric Fusy for showing how the decomposition of bicubic planar maps in \cite{desc-tree} can be translated to bipartite maps, inspiring the one-corner decomposition.
 We are grateful to the organizers of the workshop series of Computational Logic and Applications (CLA), in which Grygiel and Yu got to know Conjecture~\ref{conj:3-conn} from Zeilberger and Reed, and in which the author got to know Proposition~\ref{prop:chara-lambda} from Grygiel and Yu.
+We are also grateful for the useful comments from Noam Zeilberger.
+The author is partially supported by ANR LambdaComb (ANR-21-CE48-0017).